 9. Have your children help you come up with some guidelines and consequences.

 I would try to focus on positive ones and have them earn something (some teachers have treasure chests).
-So for example, instead of no video games, offer video games as an incentive.
-If all else fails use the time out consequence - even the older ones don't like it.
+So, for instance, instead of no video games, offer video games as an incentive.
+If all else fails, use the time out consequence - even the older ones don't like it.

 10. Never feel guilty if, as a parent, you don’t understand the work.

-not the Math questions that don’t make sense today!
+Not the maths questions that don’t make sense today!